-Please note that parts of this excursion takes you well above 4,000 meters (over 13,000 feet) above sea level, so it will be important to remain hydrated, both leading up to the tour and throughout the tour.
+Please note that parts of this excursion takes you as high as 5,000 meters (16,000 feet) above sea level, so it will be important to remain hydrated, both leading up to the tour and throughout the tour.
 Water is not very easy to come by once on the tour, so be sure to pack plenty.
 It is also recommended to avoid alcoholic drinks the night before this trip, as well as the nights during the tour.

 Symptoms of altitude sickness can include headaches, nausea, dizziness, loss of appetite, trouble sleeping, and drowsiness.
 It is also more difficult to breathe at higher altitudes.
 None of these symptoms are very ideal when you want to be enjoying an awesome trip to Uyuni, so warnings about hydration and avoiding alcohol should be heeded closely.